trywilco/wilco-docs/docs/building-your-quest/quest-resources/k8s.md

         - new-relic-license-key
 ```

-This example will remove `new-relic-license-key` secret upon quest start, and also configured auto-deploy after every push to main.
+This example will remove the `new-relic-license-key` secret upon quest start and configure auto-deploy after every push to main.